LahariPriya0826/ProdigyInfotech_WD_internship/README.md

-# Web Development Tasks for Prodigy Infotech
+# Web Development Tasks : Prodigy Infotech

 Welcome to my repository!
 This repo contains the web development tasks I completed for Prodigy Infotech.
 Below is a detailed description of each project.